xiangxinyue/Scrapy_Webcrawler/README.md

 # first_simple_scrapy
 First: Download the scrapy frame.
 I use the Mac OS and I found it hard to use "$ pip install Scrapy command" in my Macbook terminal.
 So I use the virtualenv to install Scrapy.
-I posted the install terminal line in the "install the Scrapy".
+I posted the install terminal lines in the "install the Scrapy".
+Second: Create my new Scrapy project in the Scrapy.
+We need to find the location of our Scrapy installed and create our project in that folder.